Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Types of chocolate

-There are dozens of chocolate options out there, varying in percentages of cocoa content, country of origin, processing method, added fat, and sugar.
+There are dozens of chocolate options varying in percentages of cocoa content, country of origin, processing method, added fat, and sugar.

 Fine chocolate – comes from cocoa beans selected for their excellent taste profile.
-They contain dark chocolate with a high amount of cocoa solids and butter.
+It contains dark chocolate with a high amount of cocoa solids and butter.
 The chocolates are often made in small batches to preserve freshness.
-Fine chocolates are less suited for backpacking despite their high percentage of cocoa solids because they melt easily since they tend to be small and delicate.
+Despite their high percentage of cocoa solids, fine chocolates are less suited for backpacking because they melt easily, and they tend to be small and delicate.

 Instant cocoa – designed for “instant” mixing to make hot chocolate.
 It contains a small amount of cocoa and up to 70% sugar (often corn sugar).
 It also includes lecithin, an emulsifier that helps the particles mix and dissolve better in water.
 Be sure to check the label!
 Most instant hot chocolates contain unhealthy additives such as hydrogenated oil, dairy solids, artificial flavors, and preservatives.
 In the U.S., Ghiradelli uses the least amount of harmful additives.
 Cocoa mix is perfect for the trail!
 Make your own large enough quantity to keep on hand for trips.